frederic-perez/AmE-dictionary/dictionary.md

 __chided__ _v_ :three::shit: _Whe chided the Pentagon._
 __childbirth__
 __chillingly__ _His prediction of mass murder of Tutsis proved chillingly accurate._
+__chin-up__ _n_ The act or an instance of chinning oneself, practiced especially as a fitness exercise.
+Also called pull-up.
 __chip away__ _v_
 __chip in__ _v_ :two::shit:
 __chip on his shoulder__